 Last Updated on

 Are you ready to switch to clean energy in 2020?
 If you’re a New York state resident, it’s a great time to go solar!
 New York is a leader in the usage of solar power, thanks to the state’s renewable energy target of 50 percent by 2030.
 A typical-sized system (6 kW) averages around $14,000 after rebates and tax credits, but there’s lots to consider as you plan your system.
-Read on to hear more about the cost of solar panels in the Empire State!
+Read on to hear more about the cost of solar panels in NY!

 Primary Factors that Determine Cost